The Tradition Cypress Bay

 Kelly Schwab Paradigm

-I've been coaching and teaching Debate for six years.
-Out of all of the events, LD is my favorite to judge because of the wide net it casts for an argument...evidence can come in the form of philosophy, theory, empirical, etc...and there are abstract concepts like morality to substantiate - makes for surprising arguments...which I love!
+I've been coaching and teaching Debate for ten years.
+Out of all of the events, I’ve judged LD the most and because of the wide net it casts for an argument, I’m a fan...evidence can come in the form of philosophy, theory, empirical, etc...and there are abstract concepts like morality to substantiate - makes for surprising arguments...which I love!

 I DO NOT have a preference for an argument - I've heard almost every kind by now and all types have won and lost my vote...I do suggest that you be careful with layered cases - especially when running a K...if you also run default arguments that contradict your K position then you just wasted your time on the K - so, my advice for winning off a K is to go for it with everything don't wimp and give me "judge if you don't buy that then..." argument...same usually applies to theory - both of which I definitely enjoy when done well :)

 In the construction there should be framework used that's systematic for your argument - warrant & impact are essential to winning...while I want grounds for why your claims are valid I NEED you to warrant because there are usually too many factors in play to make such broad assumptions without a connective link - although it will be up to your opponent to point out those flaws in order for those to be turned.